Jump to the content

 Yes, shortly after submitting your application online, we will confirm the receipt by email.
 Due to the number of applications, we cannot confirm the receipt of further documents separately.
 If, however, important documents or information should be missing from your application, we will notify you.

 After evaluating the application documents, an independent expert committee will decide which applicants will be invited to a Selection Meeting, which lasts several days.
-The Selection Committee is composed of domestic and international experts from all fields and votes on applications by simple majority.
+This Selection Committee is composed of international leaders from academia and working practically on climate-related issues and decides on the granting of fellowships at the end of the Selection Meeting.
 The Humboldt Foundation office has no vote on the Selection Committee.

-At the Selection Meeting applicants have the opportunity to explain their proposal to the Selection Committee and their co-applicants in a short presentation and to present themselves to the Selection Committee in an individual interview.
+At the Selection Meeting applicants are asked to present their project to the Selection Committee and their co-applicants in a short presentation.
+This is followed by questions from the Selection Committee regarding the project.
+Also the candidates present themselves to the Selection Committee in an individual interview.
 The interview is conducted in English or optionally in German.
-The Selection Committee will ask questions focused primarily on your professional or academic background, your expertise in the field, your proposal, your interest in Germany, your career plans as well as the significance the requested fellowship in Germany will have for your further professional career.
+The Selection Committee will ask questions focused primarily on your professional or academic background, your expertise in the field, your interest in Germany, your career plans as well as the significance the fellowship will have for your further professional career.

 During the last years 25 to 30 per cent of the applications have been successful.

-Your academic and professional development and performance to date, your leadership experiences as well as the expert reviewers' information regarding your leadership skills and future potential will be at the centre of the evaluation.
-Further evaluation criteria are the quality, originality and relevance of your proposal for issues of climate change as well as opportunities for collaboration with the chosen host institute that will arise from your proposal.
+Your academic and professional development and performance to date, your leadership experience(s) as well as the information regarding your leadership skills and future potential contained in the letter of recommendation will be key in the selection procedure.
+Further evaluation criteria are the quality, originality, innovative strength and relevance of your project for issues of climate change as well as opportunities for collaboration with your host.

-In addition, for applicants holding a PhD or currently doing a PhD the academic qualification as well as the innovation potential of the proposal for the further development of the subject area play a central role.
-In particular, applicants who apply upon completion of their doctoral thesis should ensure that the key findings of the doctoral thesis (key publications) are already published or have been accepted for publication.
-In case of doubt, it is a good idea to wait for several months before submitting the application until evidence can be provided that the key publications have been accepted.
+In addition, for applicants holding a PhD or currently doing a PhD the academic qualification as well as the innovation potential of the research project play a central role.
+In particular, applicants who apply upon completion of their doctoral thesis should ensure that the key findings of the doctoral thesis (or key publications) are already published or have been accepted for publication.

 It is possible to re-apply.
 The new application should, however, differ significantly from the original, rejected application.
 Generally, a new application makes sense only after you have entered a new phase of your professional or academic development.
 Submitting a new application that differs little or not at all from the rejected original may result in a formal rejection of the new application.